nextcloud/documentation/developer_manual/tutorial.rst

 Routes
 ------
-Routing connects your URL with your controller methods and allows you to create constant and nice URLs.
-Its also easy to extract values from the URL.
+Routing connects your URLs with your controller methods and allows you to create constant and nice URLs.
+It also makes easy to extract values from the URLs.

 Owncloud uses `Symphony Routing <http://symfony.com/doc/2.0/book/routing.html>`_